leo-project/leofs/docs/architecture/README.md

 ## Concept

-What we’re really focused on is `high availability`, `high scalability` and `high cost performance ratio` because unstructured data which have been exponentially increasing day by day, and we needed to more efficiently manager objects to find values from tons of raw data.
+What we’re focused on is **high availability**, **high scalability**, and **high-cost performance ratio** because unstructured data which have been exponentially increasing day by day, and we needed to more efficiently manage objects to find values from tons of raw data.

 ## Architecture Overview

-We really succeeded in designing and implementing LeoFS as simple as possible.
-LeoFS consists of three components, [LeoManager](leo_manager.md), [LeoStorage](leo_storage.md) and [LeoGateway](leo_gateway.md).
+We succeeded in designing and implementing LeoFS as simple as possible.
+LeoFS consists of three components, [LeoManager](leo_manager.md), [LeoStorage](leo_storage.md), and [LeoGateway](leo_gateway.md).
 The role of each component is clearly defined.

 ![](../assets/leofs-architecture.001.jpg)

-What we also carefully desined LeoFS is 3 things:
+What we also carefully desined LeoFS is three things:

 * To keep running LeoFS without SPOF
 * To keep maintaining high performance regardless of the kind of data and amount data